-The Institute of Medicine’s target vitamin D blood level corresponds well with what one finds out in the general population.
-Normal people getting about an hour a sun a day have about 20 to 30 (ng/ml).
-This is in nanomoles per liter, which corresponds to about 27 ng/ml, whereas lifeguards who spend more like 8 hours in the sun every day have abnormally high levels, like over 60.
-Others interpret this data differently, suggesting that the vitamin D levels in the lifeguards are the ones that are normal and the quote unquote "normals” are actually vitamin D deficient.
+The Institute of Medicine’s target vitamin D level corresponds with what one finds out in the general population.
+Normal people getting about an hour of sun a day have about 20 to 30 nanograms per milliliter.
+This is in nanomoles per liter, which corresponds to about 27 nanograms per milliliter, whereas lifeguards, who spend more like eight hours in the sun every day, have abnormally high levels, like over 60.
+Others interpret this data differently, suggesting that the vitamin D levels in the lifeguards are the ones that are normal, and the “normals” are actually vitamin D-deficient.

-So instead of a blood level of 20, maybe we should shoot for what farmers in Puerto Rico get, or lifeguards from Israel or St. Louie.
+So instead of a blood level of 20, maybe we should shoot for what farmers in Puerto Rico get, or lifeguards from Israel and St. Louie.

-Just because those levels might really be normal for our species, doesn’t necessarily mean, though, that they’re the best.
-There’s a reason people tan, that’s our body producing more melanin to protect itself; there’s a reason we evolved with a built-in SPF-15 in our beautiful black African skin.
-So while maybe normal now is too low; maybe normal then was too high.
+Just because those levels might really be normal for our species doesn’t necessarily mean, though, that they’re the best.
+There’s a reason people tan; that’s our body producing more melanin to protect itself.
+There’s a reason we as a species evolved with a built-in SPF-15 in our beautiful black African skin.
+So while maybe normal now is too low, maybe normal then was too high.